fleseriurares/MIPS/README.md

 ## Description

 This project provides a VHDL implementation of the MIPS architecture.
 MIPS is a RISC (Reduced Instruction Set Computing) architecture.
-The VHDL implementation aims to provide a simplified version of the MIPS processor
+The VHDL implementation aims to provide a simplified version of the MIPS processor.

 ## Features